dexter-morgan/ethical-hacking/README.md

 Most of the above programs rely on ARP spoofing to establish the attacker as the MITM.
 To defend against this here's an arp spoof detector program:

 10) Arp Spoof Detector: Detects Arp spoofing attacks and can be modified to give alerts to the user.

+Beyond this, I implemented malware, a keylogger and a backdoor.
+I feel posting the code for these isn't exactly "ethical" and so I won't post it.
+Feel free to contact me at darshildesai99@gmail.com if you need the codes (for educational purposes of course).